-The minimum detection sensitivity level of hazelnuts using this hazelnut ELISA kit was 0.3 ppm.
-The standard assay range for this kit is 1.0 – 40.0 ppm.
+The minimum detection sensitivity level of hazelnut using current hazelnut ELISA kit was 0.3 ppm.
+The standard range for this assay is 1.0 – 40.0 ppm.

 - Detection of hazelnut in foods using ELISA: challenges related to the detectability in processed foodstuffs.
 J AOAC Int.
 (2012) 95 (1): 149-56.
 Cucu T., et al.

 - Detection of hazelnuts and almonds using commercial ELISA test kits.
 Anal Bioanal Chem.
 (2010) 396 (5): 1939-45.
 Garber E.A. and Perry J.

 - Development of a highly sensitive and robust Cor a 9 specific enzyme-linked immunosorbent assay for the detection of hazelnut-traces.
 Anal Chim Acta.
 (2011) 708 (1-2): 116-22.
 Trashin S.A., et al.

 - Hazelnut Allergens: Molecular Characterization, Detection, and Clinical Relevance.
 Crit Rev Food Sci Nutr.
 (2016) 56 (15): 2579-2605.
 Review.
 Costa J., et al.